-Violations by an owner's guests or tenants are considered violations by the owner, and each owner is responsible for reasonable attorney’s fees and costs incurred by the association and the Board of Directors incident to the violation of any provision of any governing document by such owner and owner’s guests and tenants.
+Violations by an owner's guests or tenants are considered violations by such owner, and each owner is responsible for reasonable attorney’s fees and costs incurred by the association and the Board of Directors incident to the violation of any provision of any governing document by such owner and owner’s guests and tenants.

 The owner or his legal representative (not to include owner's guest(s) or tenant(s), although guest(s) and tenant(s) may be present as witnesses) must be present, by phone, videoconference or in person, at any hearing in order to contest allegations being made at such hearing.
 Owners will, and will ensure that their guests and tenants, cooperate with the Board of Directors (and any committee appointed by the Board of Directors) in all aspects of its investigation, determination and hearing of any dispute.

-These Rules and Regulations are separate and in addition to dispute resolution procedures that must be satisfied prior to initiation of legal action by any owner or the Association in any court, as described in resolutions as adopted by association addressing such matter and in effect.
+These Rules and Regulations are separate and in addition to dispute resolution procedures that must be satisfied prior to initiation of legal action by any owner or the association in any court, as described in resolutions as adopted by association addressing such matter and in effect.
 To the extent the policy enumerated above conflicts with the bylaws, the bylaws will control.

 Common Areas